svenhegewald/svenhegewald.github.io/_pages/about.md

 **Welcome to my website.**

-I am a postdoctoral researcher in the ERC-funded project RESPOL at TU Chemnitz,led by Arndt Leininger.
+I am a postdoctoral researcher in the ERC-funded project RESPOL at TU Chemnitz, led by Arndt Leininger.

 In my research, I draw on insights from social psychology, geography, and political science to study territorial divisions in European politics.
 I focus in particular on the urban–rural divide in political behavior and the crisis of trust in places left behind.